Just when you think the Blinders have hit their peak, something else comes along.

-Getting six seasons on TV is wholly justified.
-Getting an immersive experience is expected.
+Six seasons on TV is wholly justified.
+Getting a Peaky Blinders immersive experience is expected.
 But getting a dance show?
-No fortune teller on earth saw that one coming.
+No fortune teller on earth saw this one coming.

-NOTE: Peaky Blinders: The Redemption of Thomas Shelby will run from October 12th to November 6th in the Troubadour Theatre in Wembley.
+NOTE: Peaky Blinders: The Redemption of Thomas Shelby runs until November 6th in the Troubadour Theatre in Wembley.
 You can find out more, and get your tickets right HERE.

 Troubadour Wembley Park Theatre | 3 Fulton Rd, Wembley Park, HA9 0SP